Daraga: American colonial era

 In 1922, the Philippine Assembly granted Daraga its autonomy by separating it from Albay and Legazpi.

 Post-war era

-In 1948, Republic Act No. 306 was enacted, once again incorporated Daraga into Legazpi as one of its districts.
+In 1948, Republic Act No. 306 was enacted, once again incorporating Daraga into Legazpi as one of its districts.

-Six years later, in 1984, the Republic Act No. 993 reestablished Daraga as an independent municipality.
+Six years later in 1954, Republic Act No. 993 reestablished Daraga as an independent municipality.
 In 1959, it was renamed Locsin through Republic Act No. 2505, but this was reversed in 1967 when Republic Act No. 4994 restored the name Daraga.

 In 1973, Presidential Decree No. 125 again merged Daraga with Legazpi City, but the implementation of this decree was later suspended.

 Philippine fifth republic

 The town gained recognition in 1993 when it was awarded as the “Cleanest and Greenest Municipality” in the Bicol Region.

 In June 2001, another eruption of Mayon Volcano covered parts of the town with volcanic ash.
 The following year, the municipal government completed the construction of a modern public market.
 In 2006, heavy rains brought by Typhoon Reming (international name: Durian) triggered mudflows from Mayon Volcano that buried at least eight villages, displaced over 20,000 residents, and destroyed thousands of homes.

 In 2007, the National Museum declared the 400-year-old Our Lady of the Gate Parish Church (Daraga Church) a National Cultural Treasure.
 The town’s economy grew rapidly in 2008 with the opening of national food chains and the LCC Supermarket.

 The municipal government began negotiations in 2010 for the construction of the Bicol International Airport, located in Barangay Alobo.

 In February 2012, the town held its first-ever Cagsawa Festival to celebrate its heritage and history.

 In 2024, Daraga Mayor Carlwyn Baldo was arrested for his alleged involvement in the 2018 killing of Representative Rodel Batocabe of the Ako Bicol party.